 - Pay all taxes, interest, and amortization on debt owed by the Foundation in the order mentioned.

 - Pay all bills contracted by the Foundation or its authorized representative.
 Disbursements in excess of the limit for contingent expenses require ratification by the Board of Directors.

 - Make other disbursements as directed and approved by the Board of Directors.

 - Keep accurate record of all receipts and disbursements.

-- Submit a report of all receipts, disbursements, accounts receivable, accounts payable, and a balance sheet for the Foundation, duly audited by a Certified Public Accountant, at the Annual Meeting.
+- Submit a report of all receipts, disbursements, accounts receivable, accounts payable, and a balance sheet for the Foundation, duly reviewed and/or audited by a Certified Public Accountant, at the Annual Meeting.

 - Submit a report in writing of all receipts, disbursements, accounts receivable, accounts payable, and a balance sheet for the Foundation, duly audited by a Certified Public Accountant, at the Annual meeting.

 - Follow the Foundation investments and provide periodic reports about their performance.

 The Joint-treasurer shall assist the Treasurer in the discharge of the latter’s duties.

 Duties and Powers of the Board of Directors

 SECTION 1: General